World Bank estimates that they represent about 90% of all businesses and generate more than 50% of employment.

 Pain Points of Small Businesses

-Meta’s latest report on the global state of SMBs highlights the most significant concerns for the sector.
+Meta’s latest report on the global state of growing businesses highlights the most significant concerns for the sector.
 Lack of product/service demand and cash flow is the biggest challenges business leaders expect to face soon.

 The other challenges are government-mandated lockdowns, outstanding loans, and a lack of workforce.
 As a result, many business owners are not confident in their ability to operate in the next 12 months.

 However, not all’s lost.
-The same report also found that approximately 54% of SMBs reported higher or steady sales compared to the previous year.
+The same report also found that approximately 54% of growing businesses reported higher or steady sales compared to the previous year.
 An increase of 6%.